-This position will work closely with the Chair of Family Violence Prevention in monitoring budgets including that of research program.
-The incumbent is required to work collaboratively to ensure these budgets are expended within the University guidelines and appropriate documentation is completed.
+This position will work closely with the National Manager in managing the PC4 budget.
+The incumbent is required to work collaboratively to ensure these budgets are expended within the University and Cancer Australia guidelines and appropriate documentation is presented to accounts other and other reporting units.